Terminology

 Rating

-- This means what is designed to be suitable for the requirements specified in the motor and when satisfied with the use conditions, the use limit is called ‘rating’.
+- This means what is designed to be suitable for the

 - This designates voltage, current, rpm, frequency which determine the use limit for output.
 We call it rated output, rated voltage, rated current, rated rpm, and rated frequency.